danielsatiro/Bluecoding-PHP-Test/README.md

 The queue is configured to run synchronously, to run asynchronously change the `QUEUE_CONNECTION` key from `sync` to `redis` in the `.env` file and run the `php artisan queue:work &` line command

 ### Navigation
-- Go to `http://localhost` to see the the top 100 board
+- Go to `http://localhost` to see the top 100 board
 - Click Create on top right to shorten new URLs